Obelia

 Obelia is a genus of hydrozoans, a class of mainly marine and some freshwater animal species that have both polyp and medusa stages in their life cycle.
-Hydrozoa belongs to the phylum Cnidaria, which are aquatic (mainly marine) organisms that are relatively simple in structure with a diameter around 1mm.
+Hydrozoa belongs to the phylum Cnidaria, which are aquatic (mainly marine) organisms that are relatively simple in structure with a diameter around 1 mm.
 There are currently 120 known species, with more to be discovered.
 These species are grouped into three broad categories: O. bidentata, O. dichotoma, and O. geniculata.
 O. longissima was later accepted as a legitimate species, but taxonomy regarding the entire genus is debated over.

 Obelia is also called sea fur.

 Obelia has a worldwide distribution except the high-Arctic and Antarctic seas. and a stage of Obelia species are common in coastal and offshore plankton around the world.
 Obelia are usually found no deeper than 200 m from the water's surface, growing in intertidal rock pools and at the extreme low water of spring tides.